aitboudad/ngx-loading-bar/README.md

 import { NgModule } from '@angular/core';
 import { BrowserModule } from '@angular/platform-browser';

+// for HttpClient import:
 import { LoadingBarHttpClientModule } from '@ngx-loading-bar/http-client';

-// for Http import LoadingBarHttpModule:
-// import { LoadingBarHttpModule } from '@ngx-loading-bar/http';

-// for Router import LoadingBarRouterModule:
+// for Router import:
-// import { LoadingBarRouterModule } from '@ngx-loading-bar/router';
+import { LoadingBarRouterModule } from '@ngx-loading-bar/router';

-// for Core import LoadingBarModule:
+// for Core import:
-// import { LoadingBarModule } from '@ngx-loading-bar/core';
+import { LoadingBarModule } from '@ngx-loading-bar/core';

 import { AppComponent } from './app';